-3. Defining outcomes in terms of sustainable economic, social and environmental benefits Defining outcomes Sustainable Community Strategy for South Derbyshire coordinated by the Council and overseen by the South Derbyshire Partnership.
-Medium-term Corporate Plan setting out the Council's vision, values, and priorities.
+1 3.
+Defining outcomes in terms of sustainable economic, social and environmental benefits Defining outcomes Sustainable Community Strategy for South Derbyshire coordinated by the Council and overseen by the South Derbyshire Partnership.
+Corporate Plan setting out the Council's vision, values, and priorities.
 Medium Term Financial Plan (MTFP) to ensure resources are aligned to priorities and that the financial position remains sustainable.
 Sustainable economic, social, and environmental benefits Capital Investment Strategy to guide long term investment.
 Procurement Strategy to drive value for money in purchasing, together with securing environmental, economic, and social benefits where possible.
 Environmental Sustainability Group which is taking forward a range of initiatives to meet an aspiration to make the Council carbon neutral by 2030.
-An update to the Contract Procedure Rules was approved by the Council in April 2021.
-This reflected the Council's commitment to Climate Change, providing guidance to ensure that environmental benefits are included in tender evaluation and contract management.
+Carbon neutral by 2030.

-4. Determining the interventions (courses of action) necessary to optimise the achievement of the intended outcomes Determining interventions Financial Management Code Terms of Reference and work programs set for Council Committees.
+4. Determining the interventions (courses of action) necessary to optimise the achievement of the intended outcomes De termining interventions • Terms of Reference and work programs set for Council Committees.
 Corporate and Service Planning Framework to set targets and intended outcomes.
-The Council complies with a national Financial Management Code which contains a range of professional standards designed to ensure financial capacity and resilience.
 Financial Regulations and Procedural Rules govern how public money is controlled and to ensure financial resources are deployed efficiently and effectively.
-Following an assessment against the Code in July 2020, an Internal Audit review of compliance was reported in December 2021.
-Planning interventions The Audit confirmed that of 17 individual standards, the Council substantially complied with 16; only one, regarding consultation Change Management process to guide Organisational and structural change.
+Pl anning interventions • Change Management process to guide Organisational and structural change.
 Service and Financial Planning Working Group to evaluate new spending proposals.
-Business Change Framework to assess major process changes and system developments. with stakeholders on longer-term financial planning, is not currently undertaken.
-This is not a statutory requirement but is considered good practice.
-The Audit also highlighted a significant risk with reporting and approving the Annual Budget.
-The Audit raised a potential issue Optimising achievement of intended outcomes as to whether the existing process gave proper sign-off by the Council.
-This risk was addressed in the Budget Round for 2022/23.
-Annual Budget Round to review and focus resources.
-Transformation plan to prioritise major changes. • VFM Statement is in place which sets out the principles of VFM and how it applies to the specific aims of the Council and the District.
+Business Change Framework to assess major process changes and system developments.
+Oj otimising achievement of intended outcomes • Annual Budget Round to review and focus resources.
+Transformation plan to prioritise major changes.
+VFM Statement is in place which sets out the principles of VFM and how it applies to the specific aims of the Council and the District.
 This acts as guidance to enable Officers to demonstrate how they deliver VFM in service proposals.
 This is enhanced by the requirement for an explicit demonstration of VFM to be an integral part of proposals for service development and restructures, etc. • A VFM test is included in the Capital Evaluation process.